Misbah-fatma/Data-Visualization-dash/README.md

 # Data Visualization Board
 # Made with Mern Stack
+# Visualization Dashboard Test Assignment : The objective of this assignment is to create a data visualization dashboard as per as instructions provided.

+Data Json file: jsondata.json

 # Getting Started with Create React App
 This project was bootstrapped with Create React App.